Self-Prompting Large Language Models for Zero-Shot Open-Domain QA: Analysis

 \subsection{Ways of Demonstration Selection}

-Since the size of the pseudo QA dataset generated by the LLM is much larger than the number of examples we can put in the input sequence for in-context learning, a proper selection method is necessary.
-We conduct experiments with four settings: randomly selecting QAs (Random), retrieving the most similar QAs with cosine similarity globally (Retrieve), selecting the closest QA to the centroid in each cluster (ClusterCenter), and retrieving the most similar QA in each cluster (RetrieveInCluster).
+Since the size of the pseudo QA dataset generated by the LLM is much larger than the number of examples we can put in the input sequence for in-context learning, a proper selection strategy is necessary.
+We conduct experiments with four settings: randomly selection (Random), retrieving the most similar QAs with cosine similarity globally (Retrieve), selecting the closest QA to the centroid in each cluster (ClusterCenter), and retrieving the most similar QA in each cluster (RetrieveInCluster).
 The other hyper-parameters are kept the same, i.e., 10 demonstrations and QAE format.
 Results in Table \ref{tab:selection_ana} show that random selection performs the worst and suffers from instability.
-The Retrieve and ClusterCenter methods have some improvements over Random, but the progress is not universal over the three datasets.
-The method we propose, RetrieveInCluster, can incorporate the advantages of both methods to select both diverse and semantically similar demonstrations, so it is robust enough to achieve satisfactory scores among all datasets.
+The Retrieve and ClusterCenter methods have some improvements over Random.
+RetrieveInCluster, proposed to select diverse and semantically similar demonstrations, is robust enough to achieve satisfactory scores among all datasets.